Frameworkium/frameworkium-core/README.md

 mvn site
 ```

-Bootstrapium does other stuff too - check out the [project wiki](https://github.com/jvanderwee/bootstrapium/wiki) for further info.
+Bootstrapium sets you up for other stuff too - check out the [project wiki](https://github.com/jvanderwee/bootstrapium/wiki) for further info.